POLLUTION IN OUR KEYS COASTAL WATERS...

 Every year there's another study confirming what many of us already know – our coastal marine ecosystems are near collapse.
 Whether it’s deterioration of our coral reef, loss of seagrass meadows and the marine animals dependent upon them, unhealthy levels of pharmaceuticals and other toxins in our fisheries, humans in the Florida Keys are having a terrible impact.

 Overdevelopment is a basic cause – more people in the Keys means even more sewage to be discharged, but one solution is to move from shallow sewage wells to deep ones.
-Most cities of the Keys and unincorporated Monroe County have already done so, but Marathon’s 12 shallow sewage wells are a big part of deteriorating water quality.
+Most cities of the Keys and unincorporated Monroe County have already done so, but the remaining shallow sewage wells in the Keys are a big part of deteriorating water quality.

 Taxpayers spent a lot of money for sewer improvements.
 Didn’t it work?